regevbr/addon-node-red-dashboard/node-red-dashboard/DOCS.md

 Proxy That uses Home Assistant Ingress and Nginx to show the node red dashboard

-Note: port 1880 must be exposed in the node red settings for the addon to work
+Note: please set in the configuration the exposed port of node-ed and weather it uses ssl or not